Skip to content

 After you’ve pinpointed some untapped market opportunities you’d like to explore, it’s important to validate your new ideas as soon as possible.
 You’ll want to avoid the trap of investing too much time and energy in a concept without first making sure your customers will actually be interested in it.

-Taking a lean startup approach is often the safest and most cost-effective way of moving forward.
 This involves allocating minimal resources to a new product idea initially until you’ve quickly developed a functional solution that can be evaluated.

 Explore Differing Niches